 (e) The ballast water originated solely from municipal or treated drinking water sources and is not mixed with ballast water obtained from areas other than open sea waters;

-(f) The ballast water had been treated in a manner authorized by OAR 340-143-0050; or
+(f) The ballast water had been managed using a shipboard treatment system that meets the certification and discharge standards set forth in OAR 340-143-0050; or

-(g) The vessel owner or operator declares a safety exemption in a manner consistent withas ORS 783.635 (2)(b) and OAR 340-143-0040.
+(g) The vessel owner or operator has declared a safety exemption as described under OAR 340-143-0040(2).

+(3) Vessels may not use empty ballast tanks that contain unpumpable residual ballast water for ballasting and subsequent deballasting within waters of the state unless the residual ballast water has salinity greater than or equal to 30 parts per thousand at the time of entering state waters.
+Vessel operators that are unable to verify the salinity of the residual ballast water before entering state waters must conduct a saltwater flush of empty ballast tank(s):

+(a) At least 200 nautical miles from any shore for tank(s) containing water sourced outside the Exclusive Economic Zone; or

+(b) At least 50 nautical miles from shore and in waters at least 200 meters deep for tank(s) containing water sourced within the Pacific Coast Region of North America.

 Stat.
 Auth.: ORS 468.020, 783.620 - 783.640 Stats.
 Implemented: ORS 783.620 - 783.640 Hist: DEQ 17-2002, f.
 11-1-02, cert. ef.
 12-1-02; DEQ 4-2011, f. & cert. ef.
 3-17-11

 340-143-0050

-Ballast Water Management: Use of Ballast Water Treatment Systems
+Ballast Water Management: Shipboard Ballast Water Treatment Systems